awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/link_aws_account.md

 ---
 id: link_aws_account
-title: Create or Add an AWS Account
+title: Create or add an AWS Account
-sidebar_label: Create or Add an AWS Account
+sidebar_label: Create or add an AWS Account
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';